awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 | CustomResourceDefinition | eniconfigs.crd.k8s.amazonaws.com | apiextensions.k8s.io/v1beta1 |
 | MutatingWebhookConfiguration | pod-identity-webhook | admissionregistration.k8s.io/v1beta1 |

-You do not need to take any action on these resources, as Kubernetes automatically serves them from the v1 API versions after the cluster is updated to version `1.22`.
+You don't need to take any action on these resources, as Kubernetes automatically serves them from the v1 API versions after the cluster is updated to version `1.22`.
 To prevent 3rd party tools from flagging these resources as issues post upgrade to `1.22`, you can re-apply the resource to the cluster ex.

 ```
 kubectl get crd eniconfigs.crd.k8s.amazonaws.com -o json | kubectl replace -f -